-- Only use my tags: Check to only write genres with tags that you personally have submitted
+- Only use my genres: Check to only write genres you personally have submitted

 to MusicBrainz.
 You'll need to set your username and password to use this feature.

-- Minimal tag usage: Choose how popular the tag must be before it is written by Picard.
+- Minimal genre usage: Choose how popular the genre must be before it is written by Picard.
 Default:

 90%.
-Lowering the value here will lead to more tags in your files, but possibly less relevant
+Lowering the value here will lead to more, but possibly less relevant, genres in your files.

-- Maximum number of tags: Choose how many tags to write as genres.
+- Maximum number of genres: Choose how many genres to use.
 Default: 5.
 If you only

 want a single genre, set this to 1.

-- Join multiple tags with: Select which character should be used to separate multiple tags.
+- Join multiple genres with: Select which character should be used to separate multiple genres.